Holly-Transport/goods-template/_sources/docs/2a-existing-data.md

 ## Development Data Partnership

-The [Development Data Partnership](https://datapartnership.org/) supports data sharing and data science collaboration between international organizations and companies.
+Curated datasets also draw upon the Data Lab's [Development Data Partnership](https://datapartnership.org/), which supports data sharing and data science collaboration between international organizations and companies.
 Through the Partnership, World Bank teams can apply to access ~30 pro-bono data sharing agreements signed with tech companies on behalf of all staff: https://datapartnership.org/.
 To date, the Partnesrhip program has supported more than 300 projects.

 ![](images/intro-partnership-logos.png)